Step 1: Check current swap usage

 Step 5: Enable the swap file

-Enable the swap file that was just created:
+Enable the swap file you just created:

 sudo swapon /swapfile